thevoid12/braincells/security/oauth2.0_OIDC.md

 #### 3. Inconsistency in Authentication Implementation
 - OAuth 2.0 does not define how user information (e.g., name, email) should be retrieved, leading to inconsistencies.
 - Different platforms implement their own authentication layers on top of OAuth, which is **not the standard practice**.

+Let's consider an example:
+- Suppose your app allows users to sign in using Google and view their private dashboard.
+- If you only use OAuth:
+The user authorizes your app to access their Google Contacts API.
+- Google sends an Access Token to your app.
+- Your app can use this access token to fetch contacts from Google.
+- However, this access token does not prove who the user is. it only grants permission to access data.
+- Anyone who gets the Access Token (attacker or legitimate user) can access the Google Contacts API without proving their identity.
+- Now, suppose you integrate only OAuth for your client app authentication:
+  - The user authorizes your app to access their Google Profile API.
+  - Google sends an Access Token.
+  - Your app uses this token to fetch the user's profile information (like name and email).
+  - Based on this fetched data, your app assumes the user is authenticated.
+  - he access token does not guarantee that the user requesting the profile is the real user. it only shows that someone authorized the app.
+  - If an attacker gets the access token, they can fetch the same user profile data without proving their identity.
+  - The app is simply trusting the API response without verifying if the token really represents the user.

 ---